-The Masterplan shall demonstrate how the development proposal contributes to sustainable employment generation, providing a variety of job types (during and beyond the construction phase) to suit the needs of the community.
+a The Masterplan shall demonstrate how the development proposal contributes to sustainable employment generation, providing a variety of job types (during and beyond the construction phase) to suit the needs of the community.

-2.6 Pedestrian Access
+5.49.2.6 Pedestrian Access

-- To provide open space areas that are safe and attractive for pedestrians - To encourage the use of modes of transport other than the private car - To include end of journey facilities within developments to encourage walking and cycling - To ensure pedestrian access, including that to public transport, is sufficiently provided for - To promote development that is well connected to the street and contributes to the accessibility of the public domain
+- To provide open space areas that are safe and attractive for pedestrians - To encourage the use of modes of transport other than the private car - To include end-of-journey facilities within developments to encourage walking and cycling - To ensure pedestrian access, including that to public transport, is sufficiently provided for - To promote development that is well connected to the street and contributes to the accessibility of the public domain

 - a Utilise the site and its planning to optimise accessibility to the development. - b Identify pedestrian and bicycle desire lines. - c Pedestrian and bicycle movement must be convenient, attractive in all weather conditions, and aim to be safe at all times. - d Development shall promote viable and sustainable transport alternatives to the private motor vehicle.
-This can be achieved through the clustering and/or co-location of compatible uses and facilities. - e Bicycle parking and end of journey facilities (showers, change rooms and lockers) shall be provided in accordance with the higher values identified as suggested rates in the DoPI/RTA document 'Planning Guidelines for Walking and Cycling'. - f Provision of designated bus bays incorporating bus shelter, seating and lighting for new or existing bus routes in the vicinity of the development site.
+This can be achieved through the clustering and/or co-location of compatible uses and facilities. - e Bicycle parking and end-of-journey facilities (showers, change rooms and lockers) shall be provided in accordance with the higher values identified as suggested rates in the joint Department of Planning and Infrastructure (DoPI) and Roads and Traffic Authority (RTA) document 'Planning Guidelines for Walking and Cycling'. - f Provision of designated bus bays incorporating bus shelter, seating and lighting for new or existing bus routes in the vicinity of the development site.

-2.7 Traffic/Public Transport/Vehicular Access
+5.49.2.7 Traffic/Public Transport/Vehicular Access

-- To promote modes of transport other than the private car - To provide safe, efficient and convenient ingress to and egress from the site, having regard to the existing road network and site constraints - To integrate adequate carparking and servicing areas without compromising street character, landscaping or pedestrian amenity and safety - To ensure adequate infrastructure is provided to support the additional traffic generated by the development
+To promote modes of transport other than the private car

+- To provide safe, efficient and convenient ingress to and egress from the site, having regard to the existing road network and site constraints - To integrate adequate car parking and servicing areas without compromising street character, landscaping or pedestrian amenity and safety - To ensure adequate infrastructure is provided to support the additional traffic generated by the development

-- a The Masterplan shall demonstrate that all types of transport movement are provided for with adequate capacity infrastructure, funded and implemented during staging or completion of the development. - b Submit a Transport Management Plan (TMP) for the site (refer Chapter 2.11 Parking and Access), identifying proposals to encourage the use of modes of transport other than the private vehicle. - c Minimise any potential for pedestrian/vehicular conflicts by limiting the width and number of vehicle access points, ensure clear sight lines at pedestrian and vehicle crossings, utilise traffic calming devices, and separating and clearly distinguishing between pedestrian and vehicular access ways. - d Where practical, locate vehicle entries away from main pedestrian entries and on the secondary frontage. - e Provide a Traffic Impact Study (TIS) identifying the consequences from traffic generated to/from the development and the necessary works to mitigate the impact.
+- a The Masterplan shall demonstrate that all types of transport movement are provided for with adequate capacity infrastructure, funded and implemented during staging or completion of the development. - b Submit a Transport Management Plan (TMP) for the site (refer Chapter 2.13 Transport and Parking), identifying proposals to encourage the use of modes of transport other than the private vehicle. - c Minimise any potential for pedestrian/vehicular conflicts by limiting the width and number of vehicle access points, ensure clear sight lines at pedestrian and vehicle crossings, utilise traffic calming devices, and separating and clearly distinguishing between pedestrian and vehicular access ways. - d Where practical, locate vehicle entries away from main pedestrian entries and on the secondary frontage. - e Provide a Traffic Impact Study (TIS) identifying the consequences from traffic generated to/from the development and the necessary works to mitigate the impact.